 Dayspring Lodge B&B Between lake and mountains |

-Midway through our journey, we come across Trout Lake, a serene village that, despite its small population of a hundred, boasts a Windsor Hotel built in 1892.
-It’s 1 pm and a sign reads “back at 3 pm”.
-We had hoped for a hearty lunch in this quaint place, but it seems that will have to wait.
-Just 200 meters away, Marlène Savage operates a gas pump and the “General Store Groceries”, a small convenience store that will tide us over until we reach Kaslo, which is still 111 km away.
+Halfway there lies Trout Lake, a small, quiet village that, despite having only around a hundred residents, has its own Windsor Hotel built in 1892.
+It is 1 pm, and a sign says "back at 3 pm".
+We were ready for a nice lunch in this surprising place; it will be for another time.
+About 200m away, lives Marlene Savage, who runs the gas pump and the "General Store Groceries".
+A small convenience store that will allow us to get something to eat while waiting for Kaslo, which is still 111 km away.

-The road to Kaslo soon turns into a track that stretches for nearly 100 km.
-It’s a guaranteed immersion into the heart of Canada as we travel through the valley alongside the Lardeau River.
-An eagle perches on a dead tree, and then we see what we’ve been hoping for - a grizzly bear by the water.
-The bear, of considerable size, strolls leisurely on the other side of the river.
+The road to Kaslo quickly turns into a track for nearly 100 km.
+Guaranteed impression of finding yourself in the deep Canada in this valley along the Lardeau River.
+An eagle on a dead tree and finally what we hoped for, a grizzly bear on the riverbank.
+A large bear, strolling peacefully on the other side of the river.

-Kaslo, home to 900 residents, sits on the edge of a 150 km long lake.
-This small town is a melting pot of lumberjacks, hippies, artists, tech professionals, and a few remaining natives.
-From the mountains, those living on the fringes come down for their shopping.
-The stores in Kaslo may be small, but they are well-stocked and the shopkeepers are friendly.
-A must-visit is Sunnyside Naturals, a store specializing in natural products or “organic food”, managed by three amiable women, two of whom hail from the former Czechoslovakia.
-They offer delicious homemade organic juice.
-Nelson, the region’s major city, is 65 km away.
+Kaslo, 900 souls living on the shore of a 150 km long lake.
+Loggers, hippies, artists, IT specialists, and still a few natives enliven this small town.
+From the mountains, the outcasts descend to do their shopping.
+The shops are small in Kaslo, but you find everything, and the shopkeepers are very friendly.
+Not to be missed, Sunnyside Naturals, a natural or "organic food" store run by three very friendly women, two of whom are from the former Czechoslovakia.
+You can enjoy their delicious homemade organic juices.
+Nelson is the big city in the area, but it's 65 km away.

-At Dayspring Lodge B&B, guests can avail traditional Thai massages offered by Francine, originally from Quebec.
-These massages are a therapeutic blend of stretches and pressure acupuncture points.
-Mark, with his robust 4X4, guides guests to the Fry Creek Trail, a path known only to locals that leads to the edge of Fry Creek after several kilometers of trails.
-Despite the beautiful weather, the water at the edges of the river is already frozen in places.
-Small wooden footbridges and a few half-buried telephone wires hark back to the gold rush era.
+At Dayspring Lodge B&B, Francine, originally from Quebec, offers traditional Thai massages; a combination of stretches and acupressure points.
+Mark takes us with his big 4X4 to Fry Creek Trail, a path known only to locals, which leads us, after several kilometers of trails, to the edge of Fry Creek.
+The water along the riverbank is already frozen in places despite the fine weather.
+Small wooden bridges, a few remaining telephone wires half-buried since the gold rush era.

 Dayspring Lodge Bed and Breakfast, Jacqueline & Mark Mailing, Kaslo, Kootenay Lake, British Columbia, Canada - Map